SakshiJ11/SakshiJ11/README.md

 - 👯 I’m looking for an Internship opportunity prerably in 2024 Winters (November/December)
 - 🤔 I’m looking to collaborate on anything that includes C++/Machine Learning
 - 💬 Ask me about DSA/CP
+- 💌 I like reading, anything from Murakami, to Paul Graham essays
 - 📫 How to reach me: <a href="mail2sakshi.jambhulkar@gmail.com">my email ID</a>